ahussam/graduation-project-markdown/README.md

 - [ ] Implement REST api functions.
 - [ ] Implement XSS filtering before inserting to DB with Dompurify.
 - [ ] Code frontend Ajax calls.
-- [ ] Look for TODO in file to finish them.
+- [ ] Look for TODO in files to finish them.
 - [ ] Implement database other schema models and link them

 ------